 15. Spending quality time away from my phone.

-I’ve stopped ALL app notifications.
-I have an app to block me from using my phone – I usually block myself for an hour – it’s brutal.
+I was late to the smart phone game (I got my first smart phone in 2013) but I’ve finally started to get a phone addiction.
+Trying to circumvent this, I’ve stopped ALL app notifications.
+I also have an app to block me from using my phone – I usually block myself for an hour – it’s brutal.
 But it brings me a little bit of peace and productivity.

 16. Taking one good breath.

 People often hate it when you tell them to breathe in a stressful situation.
-For me it’s helpful because I often hold my breath even during generally unstressful events.
+For me, though, it’s helpful because I often hold my breath even during generally unstressful events.
 So normal breathing is something I still need to work on.

 17. Keeping a drawer of chocolate at work.

 This is just good sense.
 This one is my favorite.
 It’s not an affiliate link.
 Chocolate just makes me happy.
 And sometimes you want something sweet.
 And if you buy any kind of baked good around my office, it’ll run you at least $3.
 Having a little piece of chocolate satisfies the urge and gives me a moment of edible happiness.